-Let me tell you why and give you a tour of how to manage your savings in YNAB:
+Let me tell you why and give you a tour of how to manage your saving account with a zero-based budget like YNAB:

 If you asked the regular Joe what it means to save money, what would they say?
 Probably something like “Putting money into a savings account.”

 YNAB’s method teaches you to give every dollar a job, and that includes your savings dollars—pretty much the opposite of letting your dollars lounge around in a cushy savings account without purpose.
 Right?